Florida short-term disability insurance is an essential ingredient for prospective parents.

 - Florida laws and important requirements

 A Florida short-term disability insurance policy may reimburse you up to 2/3 of your regular earnings up to a limit of $6,500 per month.
-Often the policy benefits are paid tax-free when premiums are paid using post tax deductions.
-Keep more of the cash when you need it most.
-The monthly benefit amount is chosen at time of application.
+You choose the monthly benefit amount at time of application.

-Payments begin after satisfying an elimination period.
-The elimination period is the length of time you are continuously disabled before payments begin.
-The elimination period is chosen at time of application.
+Claims payments begin after satisfying an elimination period.
+The elimination period is the length of time before payments begin.
+You choose the he elimination period at time of application.

 Pregnancy Bed Rest